-After the wallpaper is removed, you may reveal water damage or cracks.
+After the wallpaper is removed, you may reveal water damage, cracks, or mould.
 If this is the case you'll have to repair the plaster underneath.
 Depending on how extensive the damage this is, this could both lengthen and increase the overall cost of the project.

 Before you start removing wallpaper, you will need to clear out space.
 This means moving any furniture out of the room to create a larger working area for your wallpaper stripper.
 If you can't manage the move by yourself, ask if your wallpaper stripper can help.
 There will likely be an extra cost added to the total for any moving assistance though.

 Put down drop cloths to collect the scrap wallpaper as it's removed from your walls.
 Loosening wallpaper involves a lot of hot water.
 Consider using a tarpaulin or plastic sheeting to protect your floor from both water and the mess.

 Unless you’re lucky enough to have ‘strippable’ wallpaper that simply peels away, you’ll need to use a bit more effort in removal.
 Use hot water to soak the paper on the walls and loosen the glue.
 You might need to score the surface of the paper with a knife so the back of the paper will also get wet.
 Once it’s loosened, you can scrape the paper off with a scraper.